ahmadalfy/html-forms-book/02-structure.md

 The `input` tag has the option to accept an initial value using the `value` attribute.
 If that attribute is missing, the value will be nothing.
 When the user submit a form, the text value written inside the form will be submitted.

-Some inputs types will resolve to special values that is different from the text being displayed inside the form control.
+Some input types will resolve to special values that is different from the text being displayed inside the form control.
 For example, an `input` with the type `date` might display the date in the format `MM/DD/YYYY` (if your locale is en-US) but the submitted value will always be formatted according to ISO8601 like `YYYY-MM-DD`.
 These special cases will be explained when we discuss each `type` separately.

-#### The `texture` tag
+#### The `textarea` tag

 The `textarea` allows the user to write multiple lines of text.
 It's suitable to use when the user is expected to insert big chunks of unstructured text (like a message, a feedback ... etc).